-- 2.1 English and Welsh versions of published documents for committee meetings are available simultaneously for Assembly Members and the public. - 2.2 Internal and private papers are available in the official language of individual members' choice. - 2.3 Committees request from the outset that documents or written responses to consultations from external organisations and third parties intended for publication and / or use in National Assembly proceedings should be submitted bilingually.
-We expect other organisations to implement their own standards or schemes and to comply with their statutory obligations. - 2.4 Where it is not possible to secure documents in both languages from external organisations and third parties, we publish in the language submitted, stating that it has been received in that language only.
-Documents submitted in Welsh only will be translated to English for internal use, but translations will not be published. - Other supporting papers provided by third parties, including correspondence from the Welsh Government (for example, answers to written and oral questions), are published in the language(s) in which they are submitted. - .6 Correspondence between the Llywydd and all committee Chairs as a group will be bilingual.
+- 2.1 English and Welsh versions of published documents for committee meetings are available simultaneously for Assembly Members and the public. - 2.2 Internal and private papers will be available in the official language of individual members' choice. - 2.3 Committees request from the outset that documents or written responses to consultations from external organisations and third parties intended for publication and / or use in National Assembly proceedings should be submitted bilingually. - 2.4 Where it is not possible to secure documents in both languages from external organisations and third parties, we publish in the language submitted, stating that it has been received in that language only. - 2.5 Other supporting papers provided by third parties, including correspondence from the Welsh Government (for example, answers to written and oral questions), are published in the language(s) in which they are submitted.
+We rely on other organisations to implement their own standards or schemes and to comply with their statutory obligations.

+2.6 Correspondence between the Presiding Officer and all Committee Chairs as a group will be bilingual.
 Published letters are available in both official languages.
 The language of correspondence between individual committee Chairs is a matter for individual committee Chairs.